huyenNguyen20/weather-journal/README.md

-# Project name

-Weather Journal For Cities in US
+# Weather Journal For Cities in US

 It is the third project for Udacity Front-end Nanodegree.